jspm/jspm-cli/README.md

   cd my-project
   jspm init

-  Package.json file does not exist, create it? [yes]:
   Would you like jspm to prefix the jspm package.json properties under jspm? [yes]:
   Enter a name for the project (optional):
   Enter baseURL path [.]: